 The preparation of the Annual Comprehensive Financial Report on a timely basis could not have been accomplished without the efforts and dedication of the staff of the General Accounting Division with assistance from other personnel from the various departments and agencies of the State.
 I remain grateful to them for their hard work and perseverance, despite the untimely passing of their division director, Sandy Zinck.
 We all miss her, and this ACFR is dedicated to her.

-Thank you for reviewing this document and please do not hesitate to be in touch.
+Thank you for reviewing this document.
 We look forward to continuing to work in partnership to create a state that is more equitable, more resilient and more prosperous.